jbloomlab/ZIKV_MAP_GooLab/README.md

 Other results are placed in [./results/](results), although not all files are tracked in the GitHub repo.

+For the data and analysis used in the neutralization assays and visualizations for the paper, see the notebooks and results in [./paper_figures/](paper_figures)

 ## Running analysis
 First activate the [conda](https://docs.conda.io/projects/conda/en/latest/index.html) environment for the analysis.
 If you have prebuilt the relevant environments, you can do this just with: